 Students have the opportunity to experience classes in a variety of formats: face-to-face, hybrid, and online.
 In fact, the entire program can be taken fully online from start to finish.

-All courses have been developed to ensure students receive a deepened understanding of the professional field of Early Childhood Education through relevant and engaging learning experiences.
+All courses have been developed to ensure students receive a deepened understanding of the professional field of Early Childhood through relevant and engaging learning experiences.
 Program curriculum has been aligned to Arizona Early Learning Standards, Arizona Academic standards for K-3, and NAEYC Professional Teaching Standards.

 A 15-week internship pertaining to education support, human services, community-based learning, and service-learning is required.
 Placement may take place in public education facilities, non-profit organizations, government agencies, or various private business sectors working in the child development domain, birth through age eight or Grade 3.
 Students must complete all of the Early Childhood TEDV courses before they can enroll in the internship and capstone.